 We know you love TED talks, but don’t always have the time.
 So you don’t miss out, here’s our snackable summary.
-Your body language shapes who you are by Amy Cuddy.

 One of the key things body language communicates is dominance.
 In the animal kingdom, power is conveyed through expanding, becoming bigger…think of a gorilla standing tall, beating its chest.
 And humans do the same thing (well, almost the same thing).
 Those in power tend to stand taller, their posture is straight with shoulders back.
 When we feel powerless we do exactly the opposite; our shoulders slump and we look towards the floor.
 We make ourselves smaller.

 When interacting with another person, we naturally complement the other person’s nonverbal communication.
 So if the other person is being really powerful and big, you will tend to make yourself smaller.
 We don’t mirror them.
 We do the opposite of them.